Tokyo Disney Resort

 - Mobility Issues When Visiting Tokyo and Tokyo Disney Resort

-Tokyo Disney Resort is most crowded on weekends.
+Tokyo Disney Resort is most crowded on weekends, especially on Saturdays.
 If you can manage to visit on a weekday, crowds will be significantly lighter.

 Probably the nicest time of year in Japan, weather-wise, is spring (April-May).
 However, you’ll want to avoid Golden Week (see below).
 The fall is also pleasant, particularly in October-November.